Irobbedbatman/MoDuel/README.md

 An somewhat complete modular libary for handling the game flow and input of simple card games; inspired by Nexon & devCAT's Mabinogi Duel / Duel of Summoners without using any copyright or trademarked materials.
 As a I am not a lawyer and have not seeked legal consoltation on the topic; I can't specify the legal situation.

-Furthur deliberation is required to determine the best way to handle animations on a typical client.

 ### Explanation
 The foremost important part is the `DuelFlow` class.
 As titled it controls the flow of the duel, it takes input into the `DuelFlow.CommandQueue` and performs the command and any reactions that occour.
 These commands are anything a player might do in a turn e.g. Play a Card.